-The following topics in polymer science and engineering are covered: chemistry and kinetics of polymerization, polymerization processes, physical and mechanical characterization, additive systems, reinforcements and fillers as well as polymeric part fabrication processes.
+The following topics in polymer science and engineering are covered: chemistry and kinetics of polymerization, polymerization processes, physical and mechanical characterization, additive systems, reinforcements, fillers as well as polymeric part fabrication processes and composite formation and characteristics.
 The relationship between the polymer properties and their use in civilian and military applications is emphasized.

+For students taking Chemical Engineering.
 An elective course for students taking other Science programmes.